 - Under an inwards reinsurance agreement with its subsidiary undertaking, Gresham Insurance Company Ltd (Gresham), with effect from 1 January 2006 whereby nearly all of Gresham's premiums, claims and expenses are reinsured by the Company. - Under an inwards adverse reserve deterioration agreement with its subsidiary undertaking, The Ocean Marine Insurance Company Ltd (Ocean Marine) (see section C.3.2). - On 1 February 2019, as part of its Brexit strategy, the Company transferred a subset of its insurance business to its Irish domiciled subsidiary (AIIDAC).
-A quota share agreement with AIIDAC transfers the majority of these risks back to the Company, through a quota share reinsurance agreement which broadly covers 85% of the Ireland branch risks and 100% of other risks.
-Further details are provided in section A 1.2
+A quota share agreement with AIIDAC transfers the majority of these risks back to the Company, through a quota share reinsurance agreement which broadly covers 85% (reduced to 70% from 1 January 2022) of the Ireland branch risks and 100% of other risks.
+Further details are provided in section A.1.2.

 The Company's overall exposure to underwriting risk is measured using the SCR.
-QRT S.25.02.21 (Appendix F.1.7) shows that the Company's undiversified SCR for underwriting risk is £723m (2019: £686m).
-The modest increase in underwriting risk is due to temporary uncertainty associated with the COVID-19 pandemic and increased business volumes for both UK and Canada.
+QRT S.25.02.21 (Appendix F.1.7) shows that the Company's undiversified SCR for underwriting risk is £605m (2020: £723m).
+The decrease in underwriting risk is due to a reduction in the uncertainty associated with the COVID-19 pandemic, as well as a full recalibration of the risk over 2021.
 Underwriting risk is also measured and monitored in terms of best estimate liabilities, total sum insured and estimated maximum loss.
 Estimated maximum loss is an estimation of the maximum loss that could be reasonably sustained as a result of a single incident considered to be within the realms of probability.
-There has been no material change to the measures used to assess underwriting risk during the reporting period.
+In addition, underwriting risk is directly influenced by the expected economic profit in the following 12 months as this form an offset to the overall SCR.
+This economic profit was materially higher at 2021 than it was at 2020, thus having a reducing effect on the SCR over the same period.
+The Company has also introduced initial measures to assess climate risk exposure.
+There has been no further material change to the measures used to assess underwriting risk during the reporting period.